 One of the very most important skills for lawyers is writing well.
 In order to graduate, you must do one "substantial writing" paper.
-This is explained in the Academic Services memorandum.
-But you should look for opportunities to write and improve your writing.
+You should always look for opportunities to write and improve your writing.
 You will need a good writing sample for many jobs.
 And published writing on any lawyer’s CV is impressive.

 The faculty and administrators have put enormous work into improving the writing experience.